SoosheBot/Fast-Fib-Hash/README.md

 ## Is there a difference between rendering a Fibonacci sequence recursively vs with a hash in Python?
 Go check out the difference.

 Along with being a fun little way to show the difference between recursing vs hashing through a Fibonacci sequence, this page is also my first attempt at posting Python code online.
-While it hasn't gone live yet, I am learning how to do so with Flask and Heroku.
+While it hasn't gone live yet, I am learning how to do so with Flask.
 Until then, you can view this program in the terminal.

 Quick Notes on viewing in Terminal (MacOS and Python 3)
 ```